vuw-research-computing/raapoi-tools/docs/index.md

 We recommend tunnelling using Git Bash, which is part of the [Git for Windows project](https://gitforwindows.org/) or [MobaXTerm](https://mobaxterm.mobatek.net/).
 There are 2 methods for tunneling in Moba, one is command line, the other is GUI-based.

 _Method 1 (Git Bash or MobaXterm):_
-Command-line, start a local terminal button (If you do not have this button, skip to the GUI method)
+Command-line, start a local Git Bash or MobaXterm terminal (or try the GUI method, below)

 From the command prompt type:
 ```